cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

 ## Context

 IBC was designed with callbacks between core IBC and IBC applications.
 IBC apps would send a packet to core IBC.
-When the result of the packet lifecycle eventually resolved into either an acknowledgement or a timeout, the core IBC called a callback on the IBC application so that the IBC application could take action on the basis of the result (e.g. unescrow tokens for ICS-20).
+When the result of the packet lifecycle eventually resolved into either an acknowledgement or a timeout, core IBC called a callback on the IBC application so that the IBC application could take action on the basis of the result (e.g. unescrow tokens for ICS-20).

 This setup worked well for off-chain users interacting with IBC applications.